emqx/mqtt-jmeter/README.md

 - **Timeout(s)**: The connection timeout seconds while connecting to MQTT server.
 The default is 10 seconds.

+### MQTT Client

+The sampler supports 2 client implementations:
+- fusesource
+- hivemq

 ### MQTT Protocol

-The sampler supports 2 protocols, TCP and SSL.
-For SSL protocol, it includes normal SSL and dual SSL authentication.
+The sampler supports 4 protocols, TCP, WS, SSL, WSS depending on selected client.
+For SSL and WSS protocols, it includes normal SSL and dual SSL authentication.

 If **'Dual SSL authentication'** is checked, please follow 'Certification files for SSL/TLS connections' at end of this doc to set the client SSL configuration properly.